 - Clean up seeds that are spilled on the ground and dispose of the seeds in a manner that discourages wild animals, feral cats and strays.

-Responsible pet owners take action to keep their dogs and cats safe and away from wildlife:
+Take action to keep your dogs and cats safe and away from wildlife:

 - Keep your pets on a leash and supervise pets when they are outside

 - Make sure your dogs and cats have up-to-date rabies vaccinations.
 You must vaccinate all cats and dogs over the age of three months